Macroeconomic Effects of Maternity Leave Legislation in Emerging Economies

 52 Pages Posted: 12 Mar 2018 Last revised: 3 Apr 2021

-This study evaluates the effects of maternity leave duration on female and male labor force participation and on macroeconomic productivity in emerging countries.
-We build a comprehensive maternity leave data set for a panel of emerging countries at annual frequency that augments publicly available data on maternity leave with narrative evidence that identifies the exact dates when legislative changes to maternity leave policies were enacted and enforced.
-The higher data frequency allows us to study both the short-term and the intermediate-term effects of maternity leave duration.
-Maternity leave has positive but limited effects on female labor force participation, but it significantly increases male labor force participation.
-There is some evidence that increases in maternity leave duration decrease productivity in the short run, primarily driven by the duration channel where long leave leads to temporary declines in productivity, but there are no significant adverse effects at longer horizons.
-We also find evidence of substitutability between male and female workers.
-The results for emerging countries look substantially different when compared to the results for a panel of developed countries.
+This study evaluates the relationships between maternity leave duration, female and male labor force participation, and aggregate productivity in emerging countries.
+We build a comprehensive maternity leave data set for a panel of emerging countries at annual frequency, augmenting publicly available data on maternity leave with narrative evidence that identifies the exact dates when legislative changes to maternity leave policies were enacted and enforced.
+Maternity leave is associated with positive but limited effects on female labor force participation, but it is associated with significant increases in male labor force participation.
+There is some evidence that increases in maternity leave duration are associated with decreases in productivity in the short run, primarily driven by the duration channel where long leave leads to temporary declines in productivity, but there are no significant adverse effects at longer horizons.

 Keywords: labor force participation, female labor force participation, maternity leave